CommelierGroup/coding-for-coding/README.md

   - For example, when a client requests to delete a specific resource on the server.
 - [ ] 205 Reset Content: When the server successfully fulfilled the request and the user-agent should reset the document view, which caused the request to be made.
   - POST 후에 꼭 새로고침해서 다시 봐야할 경우가 언제 있을까?
+- [ ] 206 Partial Content: When the server is delivering only a part of the requested resource due to a range header sent by the client.
+  - Video streaming services: When streaming a video, the client may only download sections of data at a time.
+  - Download managers: If a user is downloading a large file, download mangers can utilize the code to break the file into sections and download them concurrently, speeding up the process.
+  - Resuming Interrupted Downloads: If a download interrupted due to network issues, once resumed, the client can send a request for the remaining part of the file.
+  - Internet speed optimization: To optimize loading times, especially for users with slower internet connections, web pages often load in parts.
+- [ ] 207 Multi-Status: When a mixture of responses exist.
+  - Batch Operations: If a client sends a single request to delete multiple resources.

 ## Unclassified